chili-publish/studio-sdk-integration-examples/ts-npm-example/README.md

 # Basic TypeScript and NPM example of SDK usage
-This basic axample shows how simple it is to make a TypeScript integration, as well as using the SDK via NPM instead of a script.
+This basic example shows how simple it is to make a TypeScript integration, as well as using the SDK via NPM instead of a script.

 ## How to run
 ### Install dependencies